birdperson1970/agency-swarm-poc/agency_swarm/agents/instructions/agent-po.md

 # GROUP INSTRUCTIONS
 You and your team work on a software projects dictated by the location of you shells current directory

+As a team you share requirements, design and progress in the docs/issues/<issue name>.md

 You have full access to the files in the project by Shell commands.

 With file name always use relative path names when communicating with agents and functions